neutrino-cern/neutrino-cern.github.io/docs/Computing/GPUs.md

 ## LXBATCH

-!!! warning
-    There should be a page describing how to submit basic jobs to the cluster.

-You can view nodes with GPUs by specifying a constraint to `condor_status, for example, to view all nodes with more than 2 GPUs:
+You can view nodes with GPUs by specifying a constraint to `condor_status`, for example, to view all nodes with more than 2 GPUs:

 ```
 condor_status -constraint 'GPUs > 2'
 ```

 To increase your priority in the queue you can subscribe to the [`np-comp` group.](https://resources.web.cern.ch/resources/Manage/Linux/Subscribe.aspx)